stochastic-geometry/Coverage-and-Rate-CV2X/README.md

 This repository contains the matlab scripts used to generate the results of the paper [https://arxiv.org/pdf/1901.09236.pdf](https://arxiv.org/pdf/1901.09236.pdf) presented in Section-V.

-Run 'main.m' to compute coverage probability/rate coverage by Monte Carlo simulation of the network.
+Run 'main.m' to compute coverage probability/rate coverage through Monte Carlo simulation of the network.

-Run main_thy.m to evaluate coverage probability/rate coverage using the theoretical expressions derived in the paper
+Run main_thy.m to evaluate coverage probability/rate coverage using the theoretical expressions derived in the paper.

 Email to vishnucr@vt.edu for further questions/issues.